01CWA/cwaportfolio/content/talk/2021-08-10-r-code-for-cyclistic-s-bike-share-project/index.md

 ---
-title: R Code for Cyclistic's Bike-Share Project
+title: R Process for Cyclistic's Bike-Share Project
+subtitle: " "
 author: Carol Addassi
+excerpt: "These are the cleaning and analysis steps in R."
 date: '2021-08-10'
 slug: []
 categories: []